arv100kri/Cognitive-Services/Content/en-us/KES/DataFormat.md

 In addition to the attributes defined in the [schema](SchemaFormat.md), each object has an optional "logprob" attribute that specifies the relative log probability among the objects.
-Given a probability *p* between 0 and 1, the corresponding log probability can be computed as log(*p*), where log() is the the natural log function.
+Given a probability *p* between 0 and 1, the corresponding log probability can be computed as log(*p*), where log() is the natural log function.
 When no value is specified for logprob, the default value 0 is used.

 ```json